 2. The Gertrude Jekyll Garden

 2019 winner of Countryfile Magazine’s Garden of the year award.
 This garden is best viewed in summer and sticks to the original garden plan set out in 1911 by Gertrude Jekyll.
 The garden is located to the north of the castle.
 It is well worth a visit, and is a stark contrast to the rest of Holy Island.
 The garden is managed by National Trust volunteers and is free to all visitors.
 10 – 15 minute walk from village.

 3. Lindisfarne Priory

 Managed by English Heritage, this is where Christianity spread from across the north of England.
 The ruins you see here are 11th Century, not the original priory from the 7th century.
 Once inside the site you can imagine the scale of the priory by looking down the nave at the rainbow arch and large window to the east.
 The priory was famously raided by Vikings in 793.
 Free entry to English Heritage members.
-Entry fee of approx. £7 for adults.
+Entry fee of approx. £9 for adults.
 Tickets can be purchased at the English Heritage Museum and Shop behind the Manor House Hotel (Crossgate Lane).
 Read our full guide to visiting the priory.

 4. St Aidan’s Winery

 A great place to have a free sample of Lindisfarne Mead, the locally produced alcohol of Holy Island.
 The winery has a large showroom with a good selection of products for sale, including a great selection of whisky and other alcohol, as well as mead-based jam and biscuits.
 There is also an attached gift shop for Holy Island souvenirs.
 The winery is located in the centre of Holy Island village on Prior Lane, behind the Crossman Village Hall.